 If a Resource Consent is required for the project - these documents can also be used by a Planner for the Resource Consent application.
 When a Resource Consent is required we will obtain a fee proposal from a Planner to assist with this.

-DEVELOPED DESIGN - part two
+DEVELOPED DESIGN - Part 2

 Part Two of Developed Design